-In addition to these words, as well as the previously mentioned loan words from English and Russian, the language has borrowed from other languages.
+In addition to these words, as well as the previously mentioned loan words from English and Russian, the language has been borrowed from other languages.
 For example, there are some parts of the vocabulary that come from Mongolian.
-And then there are some new words which were adapted from the Japanese language, which in turn originated from German.
+And then, there are some new words that were adapted from the Japanese language, which in turn originated from German.

 We also have a structured online Korean course that will teach you how to have a 3-minute conversation in the first 90 days.

 Is there anything else that you’re curious about?
 Please let us know in the comments below!

 81 thoughts on “Korean Language – Guide to Origin, Dialects, & Structure”